-The Rev. Albert Sheppard announces as his general subject for the series of sermons at the 14 o'clock Sunday service."
-Adventures in Faith and Experience."
-The individual services in Faith and Experience. jects are as follows:

-May 4.-"O'er Moor and Fen."
+The Rev. Albert Sheppard announces as his general subject for the series of sermons at the 11 o'clock Sunday service, "Adventures in Faith and Experience."
+The individual sub-May 4.-"O'er Moor and Fen."
 May 11.-"The Joy of Elevated Thoughts."
 May 18.-"The Only True Comfort Is Companionship."
 May 25.-"Scattered Spectres of the Mind."